mattamx/Projects/Sprint 9 - Machine Learning in Business/README.md

 ### What we learned throughout the sprint:

-- Distinguish between offline metrics and online metrics;
+- Distinguish between offline metrics and online metrics.
-- Use bootstrap to calculate confidence intervals and business metrics;
+- Use bootstrap to calculate confidence intervals and business metrics.
 - Perform cross-validation so that conclusions about the model evaluation are more reliable.

 ### Project - Optimal Mining Well Search